Telmisartan and Hydrochlorothiazide

 Consumer Medicine Information

-place of talking to your doctor or pharmacist.
-All medicines have risks
+all available information.
+It does not take the place of talking to your doctor or

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking

-this medicine against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits it is expected to have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 What this medicine is used for